New recording indicates Jordanians tried to silence prince

 The recording is consistent with the prince’s earlier description of the encounter.

+Jordanian analyst Amer Sabaileh, speaking before the publication ban was imposed, said the dispute “puts more pressure on the king” to reform the system.
+He noted that the feud had also divided Jordanians, with many on social media expressing support for Hamzah.

+The king “needs to go for fast action that saves the image of the family and the monarchy and the unity of society,” Sabaileh said.

-On the day after their meeting, Foreign Minister Ayman Safadi announced that authorities had arrested more than a dozen people and foiled a foreign plot, without saying which country was involved.
+Instead, Jordanian authorities have leveled accusations against Hamzah.
+On the day after the prince’s meeting with the military chief of staff, Foreign Minister Ayman Safadi announced that authorities had arrested more than a dozen people and foiled a foreign plot, without saying which country was involved.

-Hamzah, in a video statement released late Saturday, denied being part of any such conspiracy and lashed out at authorities for what he said was years of corruption and incompetence.
+Hamzah, in a video statement, denied being part of any such conspiracy and lashed out at authorities for what he said was years of corruption and incompetence.
 He said they were trying to silence him because of his criticism.
 There has been no word since on his status or that of those who were arrested.

+Some analysts have raised doubts about the suggestion of a foreign plot.

+“Among the countries whose names have been bandied about — Saudi Arabia, the United Arab Emirates, Israel — none have an interest in stoking instability in Jordan or could have believed that an amateurish plot built around a disaffected prince and a handful of acolytes might possibly have overthrown the well-entrenched Abdullah,” Ghaith al-Omari and Robert Satloff of the Washington Institute, a U.S. think tank, wrote in a policy briefing.

 King Abdullah II and Hamzah are both sons of King Hussein, who remains a beloved figure two decades after his death.
 Upon ascending to the throne in 1999, Abdullah named Hamzah as crown prince, only to revoke the title five years later and give it to his oldest son.